The Flask Mega-Tutorial Part XI: Facelift

 {% endblock %}

-Once again, I'm not going to show you all the changes that I've done for the other forms in the application, but these changes are all made in the code that you can download or inspect on GitHub.
+Once again, I'm not going to show you all the changes that I've done for the other forms in the application, but these changes are all made in the templates that you can download or inspect on GitHub.

 Rendering of Blog Posts

 The presentation logic that renders a single blog posts was abstracted into a sub-template called _post.html.
-All I need to do with this template is make some minor adjustments so that it looks good under Bootstrap.
+All I need to do with this template is to make some minor adjustments so that it looks good under Bootstrap.

 app/templates/_post.html: Redesigned post sub-template.